Cancel your subscription for Azure

-You can cancel your Azure subscription as the Account Administrator.
+Only an Azure subscription Account Administrator can cancel an Azure subscription.
+An Azure subscription administrator can also assign another user as a subscription administrator so that they can cancel a subscription.
 After you cancel the subscription, your access to Azure services and resources ends.

 Before you cancel your subscription:

 - Back up your data.
 For example, if you're storing data in Azure storage or SQL, download a copy.
 If you have a virtual machine, save an image of it locally.

 - Shut down your services.
 Go to the resources page in the management portal, and Stop any running virtual machines, applications, or other services.